 If you notice an event registration for an existing member is not linked to their Novi profile, the purchaser either typed the attendee's name and clicked save, but did not select the attendee's name from the drop-down.
 If you'd like to update their registration:

 Now the registration will show on the member record's Events tab.
-Also, their name will be a clickable link in the event's Attendee list.
+Also, their name will be a clickable link in the event's Attendees list.

 To avoid this scenario, we recommend creating a member-only ticket to encourage member's to sign in before registering for an event.